sdlhappylin/V-Rising-Server-Docker/README.md

 # Docker container for V-Rising Server
-use fragsoc/steamcmd-wine-xvfb to setup VRising Server.
+From fragsoc/steamcmd-wine-xvfb to building VRising Server docker image.

 This is a private docker image.
 ## Useage